hyperupcall/blog/content/post/render latex with katex in hugo.md

 draft = false
 +++

 Just recently, I added support to render LaTeX math equations with the rendering engine [KaTeX](https://katex.org/) for this blog.
-I chose it over MathJax because it performs [substantially faster](https://www.intmath.com/cg5/katex-mathjax-comparison.php) than MathJax.
-To integrate KaTeX in my Hugo blog, I had to use the [Mmark](https://github.com/mmarkdown/mmark) Markdown processor rather than Hugo's default [Blackfriday](https://github.com/russross/blackfriday) processor.
+I chose it over MathJax because it performs [substantially faster](https://www.intmath.com/cg5/katex-mathjax-comparison.php).
+To integrate KaTeX in my Hugo blog, I used the [Mmark](https://github.com/mmarkdown/mmark) Markdown processor rather than Hugo's default [Blackfriday](https://github.com/russross/blackfriday) processor.

 There are three steps to follow so you can write LaTeX in markdown for KaTeX to use.
 1. Create a KateX partial
 2. Integrate the KateX partial in your header or footer element
 3. Activate the KaTeX partial in the markdown file

+What is a partial?
+[Hugo partials](https://gohugo.io/templates/partials/) are just single page templates.
+Think of them like `html` files that you can insert into any of your pages.

 ## Create a KaTex partial
 To get KaTex to work, you must import their JavaScript and CSS files.
 We're going to do this using Hugo partials.
 To do this, create a `katex.html` partial in your `layouts/partials` directory of your Hugo project.
 In this file, just import the [required files](https://katex.org/docs/browser.html).